SalusaSecondus/CryptoGotchas/README.md

 It has occurred to me that there are lots of counter-intuitive "gotchas" in cryptography.
 While some of them are relatively well-known (such as "encryption does not imply integrity"), there are many others which are less well-known and can trip up even relatively experienced people.
-So, this is a brain-dump which will start secret (until it reaches critical mass) and then become public so that others can learn from my mistakes.
+So, this is a brain-dump which I hope will help other people who review and design cryptographic systems.

 ## What this is not